tokers/lua-resty-requests/README.markdown

 }
 ```

-Request header `Authorzation` will be added, and the value is `Basic YWxleDoxMjM0NTY=`.
+Request header `Authorization` will be added, and the value is `Basic YWxleDoxMjM0NTY=`.

 * `json`, takes a Lua table, it will be serialized by `cjson`, the serialized data will be sent as the request body, and it takes the priority when both `json` and `body` are specified.